10 Top Career Paths in Forensic Psychology (2021 Update)

-Most psychology careers require at least a master’s degree, so those who wish to pursue forensics should look for graduate programs in psychology and law.
-Completing a doctoral program greatly increases your job prospects.
-Fortunately, some institutions offer joint PhD and law degrees.
 Since forensic psychologists often work for the government, many jobs also require special certificates and licenses, but employers will often pay for job-specific training.
-While you are a psychology student, you should strive to obtain real-world experience by seeking research opportunities and internships related to criminal justice.
+While pursuing a forensic psychology degree, you should strive to obtain real-world experience by seeking research opportunities and internships related to criminal justice.

 How Long Will it Take to Graduate and Be on the Job Market?

+Pursuing a career in forensic psychology can be highly rewarding.
 Forensic psychologists have a lot of upward mobility in terms of what types of jobs they can take and how much money they can make.
-Because science, technology and investigation techniques are always evolving, forensic psychologists must be life-long learners.
-Many jobs in the field require on-going training and certification renewals, but the rewards are substantial for those willing to stick with the profession.
+Because science, technology, law enforcement and investigation techniques are always evolving, forensic psychologists must be life-long learners.
+Many jobs in the field require on-going training and certification renewals, but the returns can be substantial for those willing to stick with the profession.

 PayScale (2021) Forensic Psychologist Salary.
 Retrieved from https://www.payscale.com/research/US/Job=Forensic_Psychologist/Salary

 U.S. Bureau of Labor Statistics (2009) Careers in Forensics: Analysis, Evidence, and Law.
 Retrieved from https://www.bls.gov/careeroutlook/2009/spring/art02.pdf